 What is the process of recruitment and what will my child experience during this?

-At the University of Nevada, Las Vegas campus, chapters hold a formal recruitment which is held in the fall semester, and an informal recruitment which is held in the spring semester.
+At the University of Nevada, Las Vegas campus, chapters hold a Primary recruitment which is held in the fall semester, and an informal recruitment which is held in the spring semester.